natandaniel/web_services_in_core_java/ws.rest.cats/README.md

 # Cats

-A simple illustration of a RESTful Web Service built with core Java 8.
+A simple illustration of a RESTful Web Service.

 Allows GETs and POSTs on the cats.xml resource.